Linda Benedict, Johnny Morgan | 10/12/2015 5:52:05 AM

 “I think people associate hybrid with tomatoes from the grocery store,” Fontenot said.
 “They sometimes don’t have the flavor of those from the garden, but it really is a matter of opinion.
 Everybody’s taste buds are different.”

-The real heirloom tomato growers say there are certain requirements that must be met to be called heirloom, and the main criteria is the tomato has to have at least a 40-50 generation history, Fontenot said.
+The real heirloom tomato growers say there are certain requirements that must be met to be called heirloom, and the main criterion is the tomato has to have at least a 40- to 50-generation history, Fontenot said.